haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Blood Drain.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one creature.
 Hit: 5 (1d4 + 3) piercing damage, and the stirge attaches to the target.
 While attached, the stirge doesn’t attack.
 Instead, at the start of each of the stirge’s turns, the target loses 5 (1d4 + 3) hit points due to blood loss.
 The stirge can detach itself by spending 5 feet of its movement.
 It does so after it drains 10 hit points of blood from the target or the target dies.
 A creature, including the target, can use its action to detach the stirge.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 349

 Constitution saving throw against this magic, taking 32 (5d10 + 5) psychic damage on a failed save, or half as much damage on a successful one.
 The target’s hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.
 Etherealness.
 The fiend magically enters the Ethereal Plane from the Material Plane, or vice versa.